KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 #### Symbolic Counterparts

-- Lucifer (as Inverse Logos/False Light)
+- Lucifer (as Inverse Logos / False Light)
 - Prometheus (as the Titan who breaches Order)
 - Loki (as architect of Ragnarök and deep structural inversion)
-- Yaldabaoth (The blind creator/Archon)
+- Yaldabaoth (The blind creator / Archon)
 - The Titans (Pre-cosmic powers of force)
 - The Archons (Guardians of the inverse threshold)
 - Anti-Sophia (Wisdom fallen into distortion)